Exploring the Universe with the James Webb Space Telescope: Discovering Exoplanets and the Search for Extraterrestrial Life

 However, the James Webb Space Telescope offers another gift to science, as infrared light has also been shown to be ideal for studying extrasolar planets, or exoplanets, as worlds orbiting other stars are known.
 Thus, the telescope creates an unprecedented astronomical revolution.

-For centuries, the only planets known to humans were the few planets we could see in our solar system.
+For centuries, the only planets known to humans were the few planets we might see in our solar system.
 But was the Sun family typical, scientists wonder?
 Were planets abundant elsewhere in the galaxy or were they rare?
 These questions were of crucial importance because the latter scenario – the scarcity of cosmic planets – means that extraterrestrial life is also likely to be rare.

 The problem astronomers faced was the simple fact that stars are very bright, but planets are much smaller and very faint, and cannot be detected next to their bright celestial parents.
 It was not until the end of the last century that a new generation of highly sensitive cameras, equipped with telescopes and orbiting observatories, was able to determine the slight dimming caused by exoplanets as they passed in front of the stars.